angeliki-c/session_analysis/README.md

 	Data preprocessing for cleaning the data set, with the taxi pickup and dropoff points, pickup and dropoff datetimes and driver ids of one month for a city.
 Geospatial and time processing of the data in combination with a second data set, containing purely geographical information.
 Computation of the time duration between the last and the next fare and the next pickup borough.
-The last step of the analysis involves the presentation of the results on a heatmap diagram.
+The last step of the analysis involves the presenta- tion of the results on a heatmap diagram.